 Liberty Bell – Moved to its current location across from Independence Hall in 2003, the bell that was later named the Liberty Bell was originally cast in Great Britain and recast in 1753 in Philadelphia to adorn the State House.
 Used to call the Pennsylvania Assembly to meetings, it was soon adopted by abolitionists, suffragists, Civil Rights advocates, Native Americans, immigrants, war protestors and others as their symbol.
-The 44-pound clapper caused the Bell’s crack on its first use, and though it has been recast twice, the imperfection remains today.
 Visitors can tour the Liberty Bell Center year-round.
 526 Market Street

 Tickets are not required to visit the Liberty Bell.
 However, tickets are necessary to tour Independence Hall from March 1 to December 31.
-These free, timed tickets can be picked up at the Independence Visitor Center the day of your trip.
+Tickets, which are available on a first-come, first-served basis, can be picked up at the Independence Visitor Center at 6th and Market streets.
+Tours can sell out before noon, so plan accordingly.
 You may also reserve tickets in advance online or by calling (800) 967-2283 (from 10 a.m. to 10 p.m.) for a fee of $1.50.

 The Independence Visitor Center